 – Certificate template that matches the VPN server requirements

-– Clear revocation and renewal workflows
+– Clear revocation and renewal workflows How to activate your nordvpn code the complete guide for 2026

 If you’re not ready to go certificate-based, you can start with L2TP/IPsec or IKEv2 using a PSK-based approach, but plan for certificate-based later if you want stronger security.